-The purpose of a withstand test is to verify the integrity of the cable under test.
-If the test cable has a defect severe enough at the withstand test voltage, an electrical tree will initiate and grow in the insulation.
 Inception of an electrical tree and channel growth time are functions of several factors including test voltage, source frequency and amplitude, and the geometry of the defect.
 For an electrical tree from the tip of a needle in PE insulation in laboratory conditions to completely penetrate the insulation during the test duration, VLF ac voltage test levels and testing time durations have been established for the two most commonly used test voltage sources, the cosine-rectangular and the sinusoidal wave shapes.
 However, the time to failure will vary according to the type of insulation such as PE, paper, and rubber.
 Thus the electrical tree growth rate is not the same for all materials and defects.

-The voltage levels (installation and acceptance) are based on the most used, worldwide practices of from less than 2 U0 to 3U0, where U0 is the rated rms phase to ground voltage, for cables rated between 5 kV and 69 kV.
+The voltage levels (installation and acceptance) are based on the most used, worldwide practices of from 2 U0 to 3U0, where U0 is the rated rms phase to ground voltage, for cables rated between 5 kV and 69 kV.
 The maintenance test level is about 75% of the acceptance test level.

 One can reduce the test voltage by another 20% if the voltage is applied for longer times (Bach [B2]; Baur, Mohaupt, and Schlick, [B6]; Krefter [B27]).
 Evidence (Hernandez-Mejía, et al. [B21]) indicates that increasing the voltage above 3U0 to compensate for reduced test cycles (time) does not replicate performance either on test or in service as compared to the lower voltage, longer time tests.

 Table 3 lists voltage levels for VLF withstand testing of shielded power cable systems using cosine-rectangular and sinusoidal waveforms (Bach [B2]; Eager, et al. [B9]; Krefter [B27]; Moh [B28]).
-For a sinusoidal waveform the rms is 0.707 of the peak value, assuming less than 5% harmonic distortion.
+For a sinusoidal waveform the rms is 0.707 of the peak value, assuming the harmonic distortion is less than 5%.
 The rms and peak values of the cosine-rectangular waveform are assumed to be equal.

 It should be noted that terminations may need to be added to avoid flashover for installation tests on cables rated above 35 kV.